- Former INSPIRE Program Director (2016-2018)

 Nicholas Courtney is an enrolled member of the Makah Nation.
-Courtney is currently Senior Program Associate for the Native American Political Leadership Program and Project Manager for the INSPIRE Native Teens Initiative at George Washington University (GWU) in Washington, DC.
+Courtney is currently Senior Program Associate for the Native American Political Leadership Program and Project Manager for the INSPIRE Native Teens Initiative at George Washington University in Washington, D.C.

 Nicholas is an alumnus of the Native American Political Leadership Program and served as Policy Assistant for the White House Initiative for American Indian and Alaska Native Education at the US Department of Education.
 Working across federal agencies, he gathered school leaders, educators, counselors, community members, and federal partners in Pine Ridge, South Dakota, and coordinated resources to ensure that schools had access and tools to improve student outcomes.